top of page

 Authenticity is encouraged and regarded highly.

-Instead of pitting against one another , divided or fighting because of differences in our beliefs, spirituality calls for reconciliation, acknowleging the differences instead and working together towards the betterment of humanity.
+Instead of pitting one against another , divided or fighting because of differences in our beliefs, spirituality calls for reconciliation, acknowleging the differences instead and working together towards the betterment of humanity.

 That’s very beautiful .

-That’s what the world needs.
+That’s what the world desperately needs.

 So fragmentation is in essence a confusion around the question of difference and sameness( or one-ness), but the clear perception of this category is necessary in every phase of life.
 To be confused about what is different and what is not, is to be confused about everything.
 Thus, is is not an accident our fragmentary form of thought is leading a widespread range of crises, social, political, economic, ecological, physchological and etc, in the individual and society as a whole.